Meggot/oulipo/README.md

 # Oulipo

-Create stories and collaborate with strangers.
+Create stories and collaborate with strangers or friends.

 Microservices: